PrimeTimeTran/ProfileApp/README.md

 ```

 ![pwd](./assets/images/3d.png)
 We grabbed `Image` from React Native.
-We nested it inside our single `View` as a child. `Image` has two sibling `Text`s.
+We nested it inside our single `View` as a child. `Image` has two sibling `Text` components.
 We also passed `Image` a new type of property we haven't seen before, `source`.
-What datatype is the property we sent to to Image?
-Can you describe it's shape?
+This prop is passed an object.
+The object has a key or `uri` where the value is a `String` which is the URL of the image.

 **E)** Add other details about ourselves
 ```jsx